Perth, Western Australia is a beautiful city, more like a big country town than a capital city.

 The Numbers Don’t Lie

-On studying the forensic statistics for Family Annihilators recently, I came across some really scary numbers that seem to tell us exactly why Perth is producing more killers than anywhere else.
+Based on studying the forensic statistics for Family Annihilator, I came across some really scary numbers that seem to tell us exactly why Perth is producing more killers than anywhere else.

 - 55% are aged in their 30’s